Kathryn Tucker Windham: Storytelling

 Following an invitation to speak at the National Storytelling Festival in Jonesborough, Tennessee, Windham began to gain attention for storytelling.
 She often appeared at storytelling events, historical meetings and classrooms.
 Her stories about ghosts and growing up and living in the Southern United States have earned her a place on National Public Radio's All Things Considered, which brought her national attention and praise.
 She also performed stories and gave commentaries on Alabama Public Radio's Alabama Life.
 Mrs. Windham's commentaries were recorded by APR producers Samuel Hendren, Jason Norton and Brett Tannehill.
 Her commentaries still air the first weekday of every month on 89.3 WLRH Huntsville Public Radio's Sundial Writers Corner.

 Windham is the founder of the Alabama Tale Tellin' Festival, which has been held annually in Selma since 1978.
 Windham performed on stage in a one-woman play about Julia Tutwiler.
 Named They Call Me Julia, the work was based on Windham's book of the same name.

 Museum

 The Thomasville campus of Coastal Alabama Community College is the site of the Kathryn Tucker Windham Museum.
-Her personal papers and manuscripts from 1939–2010 were donated to the special collections department of the Auburn University Libraries.
+Her personal papers and manuscripts from 1939 to 2010 were donated to the special collections department of the Auburn University Libraries.